AleGit/NyTermsHub/README.md

 the command line tool, or the unit tests the following data and libraries have to be installed.

+- flex
-- flex, yacc (preinstalled)
+- yacc
-- TPTP problem files
+- tptp problem files
 - yices 2
 - z3

 ##Flex and Yacc
 ====
 … are preinstalled on Macs.
-See `Docs/yacc` in this project for configuration details.
+See also `Docs/yacc` in this project for configuration details.

+The yacc compiler flag `-p tptp_` for yacc source files (*.ym, *.y) changes the function prefix from `yy_` to `tptp_`.
+The yacc build option `input file stem` uses the yacc source file names for the generated parser source files.

 ##TPTP problem files
 ====